Brad Singleton

-Bradley Singleton (born 29 October 1992) is an Ireland international rugby league footballer who plays as a or for Castleford Tigers in the Super League.
+Bradley Singleton (born 29 October 1992) is an Ireland international rugby league footballer who plays as a or for semi-professional side Barrow Raiders in the RFL Championship.

 He has previously played for Leeds Rhinos, Toronto Wolfpack, Wigan Warriors and Salford Red Devils in the Super League.
 He has spent time on loan or dual registration at Dewsbury Rams, Hunslet Hawks and Featherstone Rovers in the Championship, and at Wakefield Trinity Wildcats in the Super League.

 Background

 Singleton was born in Barrow-in-Furness, Cumbria, England.
 Singleton played junior rugby for Barrow Island ARLFC and a former pupil of Alfred Barrow School.

 Club career

 Leeds Rhinos

 Singleton made his début in 2011's Super League XVI, coming off the bench in a 46–12 win over Salford.
 He spent time on loan at Dewsbury Rams in 2012 and Wakefield Trinity in 2013, before being sent to Hunslet on a dual registration.

 In 2015 he was awarded the number 16 shirt and was part of Leeds' treble-winning team, and played in the Challenge Cup final victory over Hull KR at Wembley Stadium.
 In September he played in the 16–20 win over Huddersfield Giants that secured the League Leaders' Shield in the final minute of the regular season, and the Grand Final victory over the Wigan Warriors at Old Trafford.

 In 2017, he played in a second successful Grand Final, a 24–6 win over the Castleford Tigers at Old Trafford.

 In 2019, Singleton played in a 42–14 win for RFL Championship club Featherstone Rovers over Batley Bulldogs on a dual-registration loan.